hsbadr/HiClimR/README.md

 [⇪](#hiclimr)
 ## Implementation

-Climate regionalization is the process of dividing an area into smaller regions that are homogeneous with respect to a specified climatic metric.
-Many features are added to facilitate the applications of climate regionalization (or spatiotemporal analysis in general) and to utilize a cluster validation function, which implements an objective tree cutting to find an optimal number of clusters for a user-specified confidence level.
-These include options for preprocessing and postprocessing as well as efficient code execution for large datasets and options for splitting big data and computing only the upper-triangular half of the correlation/dissimilarity matrix to overcome memory limitations.
-Hybrid hierarchical clustering reconstructs the upper part of the tree above a cut using `regional` linkage method to get the best of the availables methods.
-Multi-variate clustering (MVC) provides options to filtering all variables before preprocessing, detrending and standardization of each variable, and applying weights for the preprocessed variables.

 [Badr et. al (2015)](http://blaustein.eps.jhu.edu/~hbadr1/#Publications) describes the regionalization algorithms, features, and data processing tools included in the package and presents a demonstration application in which the package is used to regionalize Africa on the basis of interannual precipitation variability.
 The figure below shows a detailed flowchart for the package. `Cyan` blocks represent helper functions, `green` is input data or parameters, `yellow` indicates agglomeration Fortran code, and `purple` shows graphics options.